Chewy Chocolate Chip Cookies

 Instructions

-- In a medium bowl whisk the flour, salt and baking soda.
+• In a medium bowl whisk the flour, salt and baking powder.